MicrosoftDocs/learn/learn-pr/azure/intro-to-azure-dns-private-resolver/includes/3-how-azure-dns-private-resolver-works.md

-If you run workloads in Azure platform as a service with private endpoint, or infrastructure as a service workloads with Azure-provided DNS, these workloads use Azure private DNS zones for name resolution within Azure.
-In hybrid environments, when an on-premises network is required to connect these workloads through FQDN/domain name, it requires that you're able to resolve names hosted in Azure private DNS zones.
+If you run workloads in Azure platform as a service with private endpoint, or infrastructure as a service workloads with Azure-provided DNS, these workloads use Azure Private DNS zones for name resolution within Azure.
+In hybrid environments, when an on-premises network is required to connect these workloads through FQDN/domain name, it requires that you're able to resolve names hosted in Azure Private DNS zones.

 An Azure DNS Private Resolver deployed in a virtual network handles name resolution queries from on-premises to Azure and vice versa.